philippta/flyscrape/README.md

-# flyscrape - Elegant Website Scraping Tool
+# flyscrape

 flyscrape is a powerful command-line tool designed to streamline the process of efficiently extracting data from websites.
 Whether you're a developer, data analyst, or researcher, flyscrape empowers you to effortlessly gather information from web pages and transform it into structured data.
-With its intuitive command-line interface and versatile capabilities, flyscrape simplifies the scraping process while delivering accurate and customizable results.

 ## Features